 There are plenty of tips and tricks to save on dental costs–with or without dental insurance.

 Even with insurance coverage, dental filling costs can be higher than expected.
 Plus, you may need to get a filling right away to prevent further infection.
+Always check with your provider to confirm our coverage.

 All of those talented dentists who can fix your cavities with ease had to start somewhere.
 And dental schools are where most of them got their start.
 Dental schools allow students to practice dental services like X-rays, inlays, and other procedures including a dental filling on actual patients for a super low cost.